Glowing Holidays is reader-supported. We may earn commissions if you buy through our links.

 The fun or secret is to start with a few essential decorations, garlands, and lights and then build it up over the years.
 This way, you can look forward to buying a few unique decorations each year and end up with a perfect set of Christmas tree decorations to use for a long time.

-I like this approach because there are so many cute Christmas tree decorations.
-Doing it this way means that my tree has a new character every year, but the essence stays the same.
-It changes from year to year and brings with it the family’s personality.
+I like this approach because there are so many cute decorations.
+Doing it this way means my tree has a new character every year, but the essence stays the same.
+It changes from year to year and brings with it our family’s personality.

 So, where do I start?